prdlgroup/prdlgroup.github.io/README.md

      * Concisive but Exhaustive session
      * Having slides for presentation is a plus but not mandatory
      * Booking a slot 1 week prior
+* We expect a member to have adequate exposure to the deep-learning, hence we will do initial screening based on your profile.

 # Join the Group
 Fill the form to join the group!!
-* Link for Joining the Group:
+* Link for Joining the Group: https://forms.gle/eMz9DW8YNzw2ehvDA
+* Link for Hosting a Session: https://forms.gle/MKKjTc2ETNnWF9SM6
-* Link for Hosting a Session/Leading a Track:
+* Link for Leading a Track: